orlandocaraballo/sei/outlines/05-git-basics/git-basics.md

 ## What is Git?

-A decrntralized version control system created by Linus Torvalds.
+A decentralized version control system created by Linus Torvalds.

 ## What is a Version Control System